Types of warehouse automation

 What are the different types of warehouse automation?

-It’s not easy to define warehouse automation.
+It’s not easy to define automation in warehouse.
 It often looks different for every business.
 Each type has its own unique features that vary in size, shape, and capability.
 But at its most basic level, warehouse automation can be categorised into two broad types, with multiple areas falling under each category:Digital warehouse automation

-Digital warehouse automation relies on software and electronics to reduce or eliminate manual processes.Physical warehouse automation
+Digital automation in warehouse relies on software and electronics to reduce or eliminate manual processes.Physical automation in warehouse

 Physical warehouse automation includes the various forms of mechanised automation that have a physical presence on site.